Chapter One: Make Your Mark: Production

 In 2014, Hader signed a development deal with HBO and approached co-show runner Alec Berg to help him develop a television series.
 Barry is Hader's first directing project and first major project after leaving Saturday Night Live.
-He also stars as Barry.

 Release

 The episode was released on HBO on March 25, 2018.

 Reception

 Critical response

 The episode received critical acclaim.
 Charles Bramesco gave the episode 5/5 stars in a review for Vulture.
 Of Bill Hader's acting in the pilot, Vikram Murthi wrote for The A.V.
-Club, "Hader’s restrained portrait of depression elevates the winning material in interesting ways, especially in the acting scenes..
-Barry might have spoken his lines in a rushed, monotone voice, but the polite applause, though directed at Ryan, was enough for him to catch the bug."
+Club, "Hader’s restrained portrait of depression elevates the winning material in interesting ways, especially in the acting scenes...Barry might have spoken his lines in a rushed, monotone voice, but the polite applause, though directed at Ryan, was enough for him to catch the bug."

 Awards and nominations

 The episode was nominated for two Primetime Emmy Awards in the Outstanding Directing for a Comedy Series and Outstanding Writing for a Comedy Series.
 The Writers Guild of America nominated Bill Hader and Alec Berg in the Television: Episodic Comedy category.

-Bill Hader won a Directors Guild of America Award for Outstanding Directorial Achievement in Comedy Series.
+Hader won a Directors Guild of America Award for Outstanding Directorial Achievement in Comedy Series.